nzzzzzw/gallo-market-analysis-portfolio/README.md

 In December 2020, my team at Wake Forest University won **first place** in the GCP competition for developing a market entry strategy for E. & J. Gallo Winery's Barefoot Hard Seltzer in the Chinese market.
 We surveyed 273 consumers and made bold predictions about the future of hard seltzers.

 **Five years later, I revisited this analysis** to:
-- ✅ Validate our 2020 predictions with 2025 market data
-- ✅ Demonstrate technical growth (Excel → Python/SQL/Tableau)
+- ✅ Demonstrate technical growth (Excel → SQL/Tableau)
-- ✅ Practice intellectual honesty (admitting what we got wrong)
-- ✅ Build cross-market insights (North America vs China)

 **Key Finding:** Our quantitative predictions had **15% MAPE accuracy**, but our strategic assumption about wine-based positioning was fundamentally flawed.
 This taught me that even solid data can lead to wrong conclusions if core assumptions go untested.

-**Why This Matters for Vancouver:** This analysis focuses on hard seltzers, a category where **White Claw** (headquartered right here in Vancouver!) holds 50-52% market share in North America.

 ---